MaastrichtU-IDS/perfect-graph-docs/docs/perfect-graph/introduction.md

 ## Motivation

 There are many package to help creating network graphs.
 These tools are great but not complete with the latest frameworks and design paradigms.
 The existing tools to view or create a knowledge or property graph have a lot of complexity.
 Some of them do not support smart layouts options for the graph, so the user views a dense graph and does not have a clear vision for navigating through the graph easily.
 On the other hand, perfect-graph has a lot of features that make the tool easy to use.
+You can also watch the introduction video: [Download](https://github.com/MaastrichtU-IDS/perfect-graph-docs/blob/main/perfect-graph-introduction.mp4?raw=true)

 - Layout support
 - Action history support
 - Built-in data editor